 Every student who wishes to enroll in the Precollege Division must perform an entrance audition before a panel of faculty.
 The applicant must also take theory and ear training placement tests, and placement auditions for orchestra and/or chorus.
 These placement exams have no bearing on whether or not an applicant is accepted.
 However, they are a mandatory component of the audition process.
 Results of the entrance audition will be mailed and/or emailed within three weeks of the audition.
 Please note: The Precollege Division is not for beginning students on any instrument.

 Special Notice: All students attending the Precollege Division must study with a Precollege Division Faculty Member exclusively.

-There are two forms required for application to the Precollege Division: 1) Application for Admission and 2) Electives and Ensemble Form.
-Please note that the entire Application for Admission form must be filled out in total and signed by both parent and student.
+There are two forms required for application to the Precollege Division: 1) Online Application for Admission and 2) Electives and Ensemble Form.
+Please note that the entire Online Application for Admission form must be filled out and submitted.
 The Electives and Ensemble Form has two parts: First, the prospective student should select which large ensemble he/she would like to take.
 This is a mandatory part of the curriculum.
 The second part is optional, for those who wish to take extra courses in addition to the core courses.

 NEW: Prescreening requirements for jazz applicants

 The Financial Aid Form is not mandatory but is required if you want to be considered for any financial assistance or scholarship.
 Financial aid is primarily need-based.
 Your tax return from the previous year must accompany your Financial Aid Form.
 Please note: Financial Aid is not available for new incoming students who are in their senior year of high school.

 The objective is to demonstrate the applicant’s level of proficiency, both musically and technically.
 Memorization is required for all students, with the exception of woodwinds and brass.
 The decision of the adjudicating judges is final.
 Applicants will be asked to perform the following: